jackm97/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 In order for my pipeline to work it needs to work in varying light and road conditions.
 For this I used the HSV and HLS colorspaces for thresholding.
 The `lane_finder` class handles the processing of videos which includes averaging over frames and checking for failed frames.
 Although this pipeline works on the project video, it doesn't work well with the challenge videos.
-Some steps to make it work on these include adaptive thresholding, less hardcoding, and a better method for handling failed frames.
+Some steps to make it more robust include adaptive thresholding, less hardcoding, and a better method for handling failed frames.
 Essentially, the pipeline fails in extremely winding conditions and poor road conditions (i.e. black tar lines, sharp shadows, etc.)